By Edith Hathaway ©2017

 GERSHWIN & THE WORLD PREMIERE OF RHAPSODY IN BLUE

 Gershwin first met Paul Whiteman in 1922 and worked with him and his orchestra on a Broadway show: George White’s Scandals of 1922.
-His one-act opera, Blue Monday was part of the show, but was withdrawn after opening night.
+Gershwin’s one-act opera, Blue Monday was part of the show, but was withdrawn after opening night.
 The producers thought the subject matter too depressing for a vaudeville show with mostly lighter fare, but others, including Whiteman thought the 25-minute piece showed Gershwin’s ability to write what they called a “serious” work.
 The themes revolved around love and jealousy, with a tragic end.
 Reviewers mostly panned it, some very badly, but Whiteman could see in it Gershwin’s true range.
 Indeed, it would foreshadow later works, including his opera Porgy and Bess (1935).
 Whiteman admired Gershwin’s abilities and encouraged him to write an orchestral work using a jazz-derived language.
 Blue Monday would lead eventually to Whiteman’s commission 15 months later that became Rhapsody in Blue.

 With his own watery Ascendant, Gershwin’s destiny was well-meshed with this concert chart.
 His birth chart contains a Mars-ruled Scorpio Ascendant, and Gershwin stood to gain from events during the year that Jupiter passed through Scorpio: Oct.
 22, 1923 to Nov.
 15, 1924.
 Fortuitously, on Nov.
 1, 1923, Gershwin made his debut on the concert stage at Aeolian Hall.
 Canadian mezzo-soprano Eve Gautier gave A Recital of Ancient and Modern Music for Voice, consisting of classical and popular music, an innovation in concert programming for the times.
 Gershwin was invited to accompany her on the popular music only, with two of his songs: “I’ll Build a Stairway to Paradise” and “Do it Again,” both from Broadway shows.
 They collaborated on several more concerts in 1924, 1925, and 1926.
 Paul Whiteman was present at the concert and was excited with the innovation of the classical/jazz combination.
 Conceiving of his “Experiment in Music” concert at Aeolian Hall around that time, he booked it for Feb.
 12, 1924.